Acoustic scattering by two fluid confocal prolate spheroids: Conclusions

 Numerical verifications against spherical shell and BEM solutions under certain circumstances allow to infer that the model adequately solves the scattering problem in a wide frequency interval.
 It must be noted that for a very high frequency regime the spheroidal wave function evaluations are computationally expensive but in this situation it is very likely that their asymptotic expressions can be used to alleviate that burden.
 However, it should be ensured that differences with exact evaluations under this regime would be negligible.

 The procedure used for the numerical calculation of the coefficients follows closely the classical one for spherical coordinates but instead must be solved by truncation.
-The scattering problem for a multilayered spheroidal shell with three or more surfaces can be worked out following the same lines.
+The scattering problem for a multilayered spheroidal shell with three or more surfaces can be worked out following the same lines. \azul{Analysis performed on the condition number of the resulting matricial system and in the convergence of the solution showed that the precision used by the arbitrary precision arithmetic system is a key element in both evaluation of the spheroidal functions and coefficient's calculation.}

 If care is taken into account for determining the convergence conditions while ensuring the correct evaluation of the spherical wave functions, the presented model for scattering from confocal prolate spheroids can be added to the toolkit of exact solutions of the computational physicist devoted to acoustics.